BarbaraHernandez/BarbaraHernandez.github.io/README.md

     * A solo project.
 In progress but to be deployed in a real world setting (hence branding)

 ## About Me
 I am an organized person by nature.
 I have a methodical, compartmentalized approach to work.
-I am also and excellent communicator, and I work well in teams.
+I am also an excellent communicator, and I work well in teams.
 There is no task too small for my attention.
 I am the person who will do whatever the project requires of me.

 ## About My Portfolio
 I have intentionally not used a CSS framework for my portfolio.
 I wanted to show what I can do with just my own CSS.